Petitioning the Department

 Approval by the University: For a course to be considered as transferable into the English major, it must be evaluated and transferred in at the 300-400 level.
 For information specific to a course at a particular institution or college you may refer to the LSA Out Of Residence Credit Guide.
 Once the credit is evaluated, and if it is a 300-400 level course, the English Department can evaluate it for program credit.
 For questions regarding transfer credit, please contact the Credit Evaluators at 1220 SAB or call 763-1074.

 Approval by the Department: Courses which have been accepted for upper-level English credit by the transfer credit evaluators may be used as English credit toward the major.
-An English concentrator is allowed to transfer in a maximum of 12 upper-level credits, which includes one major requirement (American Literature, New Traditions, Pre-1830 or Pre-1600 Literature, Poetry), or the pre-requisite (298).
+English majors are allowed to transfer in a maximum of 12 upper-level credits, which includes one major requirement (American Literature, New Traditions, Pre-1830 or Pre-1600 Literature, Poetry), or the pre-requisite (298).
 When you submit your petition, attach copies of any information you may have about the course.
 If you are petitioning in advance, this would include printed course descriptions and information on the program itself; if you are submitting a petition after you have taken the course, include a copy of the syllabus if possible.

 Some cautionary notes: